Mexican Brownies with Espresso Chocolate Glaze

 Mexican Brownies with Espresso Chocolate Glaze add just a touch of cinnamon and cayenne pepper to rich chocolate brownies to spice up an iconic dessert.

 I received an email from Claudia Hall Christian of The Denver Cereal, a local writer and blog editor asking if I would submit a recipe to them for a Brownie Contest.
-A local blogger friend is a true ‘Contester.’
-She has entered and won several contests (and a ton of money I might add…this was not that!).
+Not my usual gig but why not… so I submitted these Mexican Brownies with Espresso Chocolate Glaze.

 I am simply an experienced cook and I don’t think I’ve ever entered anything I’ve made in a contest.
 Still I thought, why not?

-I mean what’s not to love about a brownie that combines cinnamon and chocolate with espresso?
+I mean what’s not to love about a brownie that combines cinnamon, cayenne, and chocolate with espresso?
 All in moderation; you do not want to set your mouth on fire, just get a tiny tickle!
-Yes, maybe a bit over the top but at least I did not stuff an Oreo inside of them; a trend that I just do not get and never will!
+Yes, maybe a bit over the top but at least I did not stuff an Oreo inside of them; a trend that I do not get and never will!

 PIN IT!
-‘Mexican Espresso Brownies with Espresso Chocolate Glaze’
+‘Mexican Brownies with Espresso Chocolate Glaze’

-A rich and chewy brownie with a hint of cinnamon and cayenne and a Mexican chocolate/espresso glaze.
+A rich and chewy brownie with a hint of cinnamon and cayenne topped with a chocolate/espresso glaze.

 Course Cookies, Brownies and Bars